 David Landini: The Riverina State is the only Solution.

-It is certain that claims of a dying Murray River, Lower Lakes, Murray Mouth and other features of the Murray Darling Basin are false.
+Claims that the Murray River, Lower Lakes, Murray Mouth and other features of the Murray Darling Basin are dieing are certainly false.
 These claims have been comprehensively refuted by the likes of Professors Peter Gell, Jennifer Marohassy and John Briscoe and Dr John Conellan, as well as Captain Charles Sturt’s 1831 Journal, and many knowledgeable land owners and irrigators.

 While the issue of the irrigated agricultural industry is portrayed as an environmental problem, it actually needs to be recognized as a political problem.